nglogic/errors/README.md

 `errors` is designed to work nicely with standard go errors.
 It's not designed to replace the standard errors package in your project but rather to augment it.
 You can use `fmt.Errorf("%w")`, `errors.Is` and `errors.As` safely with it, just like standard errors.

-The package also provides `Append` function for representing a list of errors as a single error.

 ## But why?

 There is a standard way of passing context data down the call stack in go: the `context.Context`.
 It's used to carry deadlines and request-scoped data.
 The goal is to be able to carry some extra information across the API boundaries.
 For example, you can have a handler that stores requests id in the context.
 Then, down the stack, if you have to log something, you can log with the id extracted from the context (see the following diagram, the left side goes through the stack with a context).
 So there's a way to communicate between the handler layer and app layer.